google/guava/README.md

 removing things again, but officially, we're leaving our options open in case of surprises (like, say, a serious security problem).

+3. Guava has one dependency that is needed at runtime:
+`com.google.guava:failureaccess:1.0`

-3. Serialized forms of ALL objects are subject to change unless noted otherwise.
+4. Serialized forms of ALL objects are subject to change unless noted otherwise.
 Do not persist these and assume they can be read by a future version of the library.

-4. Our classes are not designed to protect against a malicious caller.
+5. Our classes are not designed to protect against a malicious caller.
 You should not use them for communication between trusted and untrusted code.

-5. For the mainline flavor, we unit-test the libraries using only OpenJDK 1.8 on Linux.
+6. For the mainline flavor, we unit-test the libraries using only OpenJDK 1.8 on Linux.
 Some features, especially in `com.google.common.io`, may not work correctly in other environments.
 For the Android flavor, our unit tests run on API level 15 (Ice Cream Sandwich).